iitis/CumulantsFeatures.jl/README.md

 ```

-Takes data `X` in the form of matrix where first index correspond to realisations and
-second to features (marginals).
-Using the RX (Reed-Xiaoli) Anomaly Detection returns the array of Bool that
+The RX (Reed-Xiaoli) Anomaly Detection returns the array of Bool, where `true`
-correspond to outlier realisations. `α` is the sensitivity (threshold) parameter of the RX detector.
+corresponds to the outlier realisations while `false` corresponds to the ordinary data.
+The parameter `α` is the sensitivity (threshold) parameter of the RX detector.

 ```julia